-A "Big 50" ATA certified trap event will start Wednesday, March 28, at 4:30pm.
+A "Big 50" ATA certified trap event started Wednesday, March 28, at 4:30pm.
 See the flyer

 for more details.